HandmadeNetwork/hmn/README.md

 - Go 1.18 or higher: https://go.dev/

     You can download Go directly from the website, or install it through major package managers.
+If you already have Go installed, but are unsure of the version, you can check by running `go version`.

 - Postgres: https://www.postgresql.org/